 If you prefer the polished look of a manufactured rain barrel, countless options are available for purchase online or at your local home and garden center.

-DIY Rain Barrels & Rain Barrel Kits
+DIY Rain Barrels and Rain Barrel Kits

 You can buy an inexpensive, do-it-yourself conversion kit to turn a recycled plastic drum or other containers into a rain barrel.
 These kits typically include the parts you need to connect the rain barrel to your gutter downspout.